Ephraim-Bryski/Finite-Difference/README.md

 # TODO need to figure out what the import will look like
 ```

-1. Create a single Model object for the domain.
-The domain must have a time dimension and can have any number of spatial dimensions.
-Any of these spatial dimensions can be periodic, but in this case won't be.
+1. Create a single Model object for the domain, with a time dimension and space dimension(s).
+Any of these spatial dimensions can be periodic.

 ```python
 m = FD.Model({"x": range(1,100,4), "t": range(1,10)}, time_axis = "t")
 ```

-2. Create Field objects representing a property that changes over time as a scalar field.
-For each spatial dimension, the values of the field can be at the cells or the edges between the cells.
-For example, for thermal diffusion, temperature would be at the cells, while temperature flux would be at the edges between the cells.
+2. Create fields representing a property that changes over time as a scalar field.
+For this example, temperature would be at the cells, while temperature flux would be at the edges between the cells.

 ```python
 T = FD.Field(m, "Temperature", n_time_ders = 1)
 Tflux = FD.Field(m, "Temperature Flux", n_time_ders = 0, edge_axes = "x")
 ```

-3. The user creates Stencil objects for numerical approximations of spatial derivatives.
-The coordinates to sample from and the derivative order is required to construct a stencil.
+3. Create stencils for numerical approximations of spatial derivatives.

 ```python
 cell_to_edge = FD.Stencil([-1/2,1/2],der_order=1,axis_type="cell",der_axis_type="edge")